-• the industry-wide risks and project-specific risks identified in the PFS and summarized in the Corporation's news release dated December 15, 2014 and in the AIF dated February 23, 2017;

-- fluctuations in capital markets and share prices; - the Corporation's ability to obtain financing to advance its mineral properties and the expected use of proceeds; - the Corporation's dependence on one mineral project; - the Corporation's dependence on key personnel; - the Corporation's operations and contractual obligations; - changes in exploration programs based upon results of exploration; - changes in estimated mineral reserves or mineral resources; - future prices of metals; - availability of third party contractors or equipment; - failure of equipment to operate as anticipated; - accidents, effects of weather and other natural phenomena and other risks associated with the mining industry; - the Corporation's principal property being located in the US, including political, economic and regulatory uncertainty; - environmental risks, including environmental matters under U.S. federal and Idaho rules and regulations; - changes in environmental laws and regulations and changes in the application of standards pursuant to existing laws and regulations which may increase costs of doing business and restrict the Corporation's activities and operations; - impact of environmental remediation requirements and the terms of existing and potential consent decrees on the Corporation's planned exploration and development activities on the Project; - the Corporation's mineral properties being subject to prior unregistered agreements, transfers, or claims and other defects in title; - community relations; - delays in obtaining governmental approvals or financing; - the nature of mineral exploration and mining and the uncertain commercial viability of certain mineral deposits; - the Corporation's lack of operating revenues; - governmental regulations and the ability to obtain necessary licenses and permits; - currency fluctuations (particularly the Canadian dollar and United States dollar); - estimates used in the Corporation's consolidated financial statements proving to be incorrect; and - A cyber security incident that could adversely affect Midas Gold's ability to operate its business.
+- the industry-wide risks and project-specific risks identified in the PFS and summarized in the Corporation's news release dated December 15, 2014; - changes in timelines for regulatory approvals and permits for mine development, including the timing for a Record of Decision from the USFS, 402 and 404 permits from the US Environmental Protection Agency and US Army Corps of Engineers, respectively, and numerous other permits and licenses from multiple agencies; - the impact of the timing of granting of permits and approvals for the Project on the financial needs of the Corporation; - fluctuations in capital markets and share prices; - the Corporation's ability to obtain financing to advance its mineral properties and the expected use of proceeds; - the Corporation's dependence on one mineral project; - the Corporation's dependence on key personnel; - the Corporation's operations and contractual obligations; - changes in exploration programs based upon results of exploration; - changes in estimated mineral reserves or mineral resources; - future prices of metals; - availability of third party contractors or equipment; - failure of equipment to operate as anticipated; - accidents, effects of weather and other natural phenomena and other risks associated with the mining industry; - the Corporation's principal property being located in the U.S., including political, economic and regulatory uncertainty; - environmental risks, including environmental matters under U.S. federal and Idaho rules and regulations; - changes in environmental laws and regulations and changes in the application of standards pursuant to existing laws and regulations which may increase costs of doing business and restrict the Corporation's activities and operations; - impact of environmental remediation requirements and the terms of existing and potential consent decrees on the Corporation's planned exploration and development activities on the Project; - the Corporation's mineral properties being subject to prior unregistered agreements, transfers, or claims and other defects in title; - community relations; - delays in obtaining governmental approvals or financing; - the nature of mineral exploration and mining and the uncertain commercial viability of certain mineral deposits; - the Corporation's lack of operating revenues; - governmental regulations and the ability to obtain necessary licenses and permits; - currency fluctuations (particularly the Canadian dollar and United States dollar) - estimates used in the Corporation's consolidated financial statements proving to be incorrect; and - A cyber security incident that could adversely affect Midas Gold's ability to operate its business.